 - Paired watershed monitoring In a paired watershed study, one watershed is the control, within which no BMPs are added or removed; the other is the treatment (i.e., test) watershed, in which new BMPs are implemented.
 Two paired watershed studies are ongoing to evaluate BMPs in two land-use areas: airport gate area/ramp and short-term terminal parking lot.
 Four years of calibration monitoring have been conducted thus far. - Trend analysis monitoring This involves tracking a single monitoring location for 10 years as new BMPs are implemented.
 The intended goal is to confidently establish a downward trend in pollutant concentrations.
-Eight years of monitoring have been conducted thus far. - Discrete BMP sampling As a result of the completed development projects, a number of treatment control and LID BMPs have been installed throughout the airport property, such as CONTECH StormFilter systems, Oldcastle (Krystar) PerkFilter, and MetalZorb drain inserts, hydrodynamic separators, drain inserts, porous pavement, artificial turf, and bioswales.
-In an effort to evaluate the performance of these BMPs, the PerkFilter system, (which operates in a very similar way to the StormFilter) installed in the Terminal 2 parking lot just upstream from the Drainage Basin 9 outfall and east of the Central Plant building was monitored and sampled for two storm events during the 2013-2014 season and five events during the 2014-2015 season (site S-B09-3).
-Construction on the Terminal 2 Parking Plaza began September 2016, with the construction area designated and blocked off prior to that, hence discrete BMP sampling was paused at the PerkFilter.
-During the 2018 TCBMP inspections, the PerkFilter was found to be locked and investigations are underway to verify that it remains active and can be sampled for future seasons.
-The StormFilter located west of the Central Plant building was removed during Terminal 2 Parking Plaza Construction in 2018.
-Monitoring and sampling at the PerkFilter location will continue during future seasons, once verified and maintained following its period of inactivity.
-Preliminary investigation of the airside StormFilter system just upstream of the new Drainage Basin 15 outfall, prior to the 2013-2014 wet season, indicated that it was tidally influenced and/or impacted by groundwater, and remains unsuitable for monitoring/sampling.
+Eight years of monitoring have been conducted thus far. - Discrete BMP sampling As a result of the completed development projects, a number of treatment control and LID BMPs have been installed throughout the airport property, such as CONTECH StormFilter systems, Oldcastle (Krystar) PerkFilter, and MetalZorb drain inserts, activated alumina and biochar bags, hydrodynamic separators, drain inserts, porous pavement, artificial turf, and bioswales.
+In an effort to evaluate the performance of these BMPs, the PerkFilter system (which operates in a very similar way to the StormFilter) installed in the Terminal 2 parking lot just upstream from the Drainage Basin 9 outfall and east of the Central Plant building was monitored and sampled for two storm events during the 2013-2014 season and five events during the 2014-2015 season (site S-B09-3).
+Construction on the Terminal 2 Parking Plaza (T2PP) began September 2016, and the PerkFilter was removed and replaced by the T2PP capture and reuse system.
+The StormFilter located west of the Central Plant building was also removed during T2PP construction in 2018.
+The airside StormFilter system just upstream of the Drainage Basin 15 outfall, remains tidally influenced and/or impacted by groundwater, and is unsuitable for monitoring/sampling.
 This site was removed from the monitoring location list when it was first identified as being impacted.
+Instead, the StormFilter at Signature was selected as a discrete BMP effectiveness sampling site.